 Hanoi Accommodation Travel Hacks

-Accommodation in Hanoi is already super cheap, and it’s not hard to find a dorm bed in a decent hostel for as little as $4-5 a night.
+Hostels in Vietnam are already super cheap, and it's not hard to find a dorm bed in a decent place for as little as $4-5 a night.
+Other types of accommodation in Hanoi are comparatively cheap too.
 That being said, there are still a few ways to stretch your money.

 First of all, find a hostel that has free breakfast and/or a communal kitchen.
 Even if it’s just toast, bananas, and coffee, it saves you a trip out and a few bucks in the morning.